Ir Spectrum Of 3 Methyl 1 Butanol

 Why is the O-H stretch so broad in the IR spectrum of 3-methyl-1-butanol?

 The broad appearance of the O-H stretching band results from hydrogen bonding between alcohol molecules.
 In the liquid state, 3-methyl-1-butanol molecules form intermolecular hydrogen bonds between the hydroxyl hydrogen of one molecule and the oxygen of another.
-Worth adding: these hydrogen bonds vary in strength depending on molecular interactions, creating a distribution of O-H bond strengths.
-This heterogeneity causes the O-H stretch to appear as a broad, rounded peak rather than a sharp line The details matter here..
+These hydrogen bonds vary in strength depending on molecular interactions, creating a distribution of O-H bond strengths.
+This heterogeneity causes the O-H stretch to appear as a broad, rounded peak rather than a sharp line.

 Can 3-methyl-1-butanol be distinguished from 1-pentanol using IR spectroscopy?